koiosonline/api.koios.world/README.md

 - Routes, the different API endpoints the client is able to call.
 The requests get routed to their corresponding controler.
 - Controllers, this is where the API requests get handled through the different endpoints.
 - Services, controllers call their corresponding service, in the service business logic gets handled.
-- Repositores, when a service needs to make a call to a database it will be handled within its corresponding repository component.
+- Repositores, when a service needs to make a call to a database it will be handled within its corresponding repository component (not created yet not needed)
 - Interfaces, folder for all the interfaces that are being used.
 - Json, folder for static .json data.